Get New DIY Projects Delivered Weekly - Sign up for Our Newsletter Today!

 How To Cut Glass Bottles at Home | 3 Ways

 So you want to know how to cut glass bottles at home?
 How to cut wine bottles and turn them into drinking cups?
 Maybe you would like to turn those soda bottles into cool storage containers?
-With the right materials and know how, this task is as simple as drinking the beverage itself…well, almost.
-Follow along for these three simple methods to repurpose any glass bottle into a great container.

-3 Ways To Cut A Glass Bottle:
+3 Ways To Cut Glass Bottles:

 Before you begin:

-Start with a clean empty bottle.
+Start with a clean, empty bottle.
 Wash out all remaining liquid and peel off as much of the label as you can.
-To remove the rest of the label residue, use a razor blade and an adhesive removing solvent (Goo Gone is a top brand name, but even lubricating solvents like good ol’ WD-40 work great too!).
-The solvent will help loosen the adhesive, so you can then use a cloth or paper towel to wipe off excess paper as you run a razor blade down the side.
-The razor blade will not hurt the glass, but be wary of your fingers.
+To remove the rest of the label residue, use a razor blade and an adhesive removing solvent (Goo Gone is a top brand name, but even lubricating solvents like good ol' WD-40 work great too!).

 Materials needed to cut a glass bottle, see the complete guide onDIY Projects.com